My child has been taken….

 Those unspeakable words rank near the top of a parent’s worst fears.

-Yet few parents understand the real threat of human trafficking, nor do they take meaningful measures to protect their children.
+Yet few parents understand the real threat of human trafficking, nor do they take meaningful measures to protect their children from this horrific reality.

 First, let’s dispel some popular myths and half-truths about human trafficking: